 - What are my short-term and long-term goals?

-- What experiences have I had that will enhance my chances of success in this position?
+- Which of my experiences will enhance my chance of success in this position?

 - What kind of relationship would I like to have with my supervisor?

 In addition, consider how you would answer typical interview questions like these.